SantaClaraUniversityACM/ACM-x-ACMW-React-Fullstack-Mini-Series/README.md

-# ACM-x-ACMW-React-Fullstack-Mini-Series
+## ACM-x-ACMW-React-Fullstack-Mini-Series

-# Click on Bracnhes and Choose the Workshop You Want to Learn
+# Click on Branches Linked Below to Choose the Workshop You Want to Learn

+- Frontend: React Front End Development
+- Backend: Intro to Flask & APIS
+- Backend: Intro to Firebase

 In each branch, you can find a read me with step by step instructions on how to complete the demo, with an explanation as you go